Six steps to maximize inclusivity within medical communications | Part 1: Race and Ethnicity

 Your communications can build a culture of respect

 Inclusive language is about awareness: of the words we choose and their potential impact on other people.
-Through mindfulness about the language we use, together, we can help build a culture of respect, inclusivity, and equity for all.
+Through mindfulness about the language we use, together, we can help build a culture of respect, inclusivity, and access for all.

 References